What Is Equine Assisted Learning?

-In a typical EAL session, we'll begin by sitting together outside the horses' paddock, observing them and chatting about what's presently going on in your life.
+In a typical EAL session, we usually begin by sitting together outside the horses' paddock, observing them and chatting about what's presently going on in your life.
 Perhaps you're experiencing a specific challenge at work or home, or maybe you are carrying a long-held grief about someone or something you've lost.
 Oftentimes simply observing the horses from outside their paddock and watching them interact with one another sparks conversation that brings insight or clarity.
 Contact or close proximity to the horses is not required.

 If a client is comfortable going in with the horses, I might suggest a particular exercise with them that we could do to explore things further.
 Exercises range from simply being in the space with the horses, to touching or grooming the horse's body, to trying to move the herd (or just one of them!) around the paddock or into a particular spot.

 What happens is this: however we move through the world is typically how we interact with the horses.
 By observing the horses' reactions to our behavior and observing our own body sensations and feelings, we start to get immediate and honest feedback about how our behavior is working....or not working.

 How Can EAL Help You?

 Integrate and establish yourself in wholeness-physically, emotionally and spiritually